 In the normal state, under pulses of the central nervous system, the walls of blood vessels of the penis relax resulting in blood quickly fills the penis.

 Increasing in volume arteries compress small vessels that in the ground state send blood into the veins; outflow of blood is sharply reduced, and that ensures an erection.

-However, progression of atherosclerosis and, as a consequence, deposition of cholesterol plaques on the walls of blood vessels, taking of drugs that reduce blood pressure, diabetic vascular lesions, alcohol abuse, stress loads – all these reasons, together and separately, reduce the ability to normal erection.
+However, the progression of atherosclerosis and, as a consequence, deposition of cholesterol plaques on the walls of blood vessels, taking of drugs that reduce blood pressure, diabetic vascular lesions, alcohol abuse, stress loads – all these reasons, together and separately, reduce the ability to a normal erection.

 Diagnosis and treatment

 Call to pay more attention to your own health is not just mere words.
 According to statistics, only one of ten men, faced with sexual disorders, refers to a specialist.
 Meanwhile, more than half of the cases, erection can be restored.
 You just need to understand the causes of the problem.
-And here you can’t do without consulting of a specialist — you should visit andrologist, who will deal with your problem.
+And here you can’t do without consulting a specialist — you should visit an andrologist, who will deal with your problem.

-First, the doctor will find out, if there are violations in the sexual sphere that can mask inflammatory diseases of the prostate, bladder, etc. To answer this question you can also refer to the consultation of urologist, followed by an ultrasound examination, blood tests, as well as taking of bacteriological smear.
+First, the doctor will find out, if there are violations in the sexual sphere that can mask inflammatory diseases of the prostate, bladder, etc. To answer this question you can also refer to the consultation of urologist, followed by an ultrasound examination, blood tests, as well as the taking of bacteriological smear.

 If inflammatory diseases are not identified, your doctor may refer you to the endocrinologist, as potency disorders are often associated with hormonal disorders.
 Special tests will establish the level of one or another hormone in your blood.